mlanza/proposal-clone-operator/README.md

     .slice(0, 10);
 }
 ```
-It's because copy-first is so ubiquitously the first necessary ingredient to maintaining purity in programs which rely primarily on JavaScript primitives (arrays and object) and which do not otherwise want (or require) more sophisticated persistent structures that it makes sense to allow this to be kicked off in a consistent and obvious manner.
+It's because copy-first is so ubiquitously the first necessary ingredient to having purity it makes sense to allow it to be kicked off in a consistent and obvious manner.

-It abstracts aways the differences of the clone operation on arrays, objects, dates, etc. and binds them with a single common approach.
+It offers a unified protocol for cloning reference types (arrays, objects, dates, etc.)  so you don't have to flesh out the clone operation (e.g. `const cloned = new Date(dt.getTime());`) or remember which method (e.g. `slice`) to call.
+This is something which can and should be standardized.

+And for custom types (e.g. `Person`), the dev can specify how clone works as needed if the default operation isn't sufficient (e.g. `const cloned = Object.assign(new Person(), fred);`).

 ## How
 Use a well-defined symbol `Symbol.clone` so that any object other than functions can supply a function which shallow clones itself and which gets invoked when the operator is applied.